Dragonmasterx87/CompBio1-Tulane/docs/Intro.md

 ```

 ## Dims
-You can transform an atomic vector into a complex n-dimensional array via the attribute `dim`
+You can transform an atomic vector into a complex n-dimensional array via the attribute `dim`.
+This can be especially useful when organising and classifying datasets.

 ```
 # Lets check dim